ralphmason/feedreader/README.md

 			return ['foo',{ bar:Foo.Bar } ]
 	}

-You can put any code you like in your config file, you may want to cross reference other data.

-	exports.transform_Foo=function(aFoo){
-			return ['foo',{ bar:Foo.Bar },function(){
-				console.log('hey I'm foo with a bar of ' + this.bar );
-			}]
-	}

 Depending on the underlying database engine what you return will be different.
-See the examples in example_configs
+See the examples in the example_configs directory

 ##Database Drivers